Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 for (var i = 0; i < 10; i++) {  // Quick re-visit of 'var' issues ...
     // some code
 }
 var j = i;   // j = 10.
 For var variables, the i is still defined after the loop.
-This is not a hanging offence, but
+This is risky design.
+You should
-             // poor design.
-You should never rely on the end value of a loop.
-Always use let here, then i will not be valid.
+             // never rely on the end value of a loop.
+Many things can cause it to be different.
+Always use let here,
+             // then i will not be valid and you won't be able to make this mistake.
 ```

 ### JavaScript versions